 Now that is a rather complex formulation, so let me put it in structural form.
 Because it’s possible, that means that it’s not impossible; so that’s “form – voidness.”
 Alright?
 “Possible” establishes “not impossible” – so it establishes that it’s possible.
 And “not impossible” establishes that it’s “possible.”
 You have to have both.
 Possible implies not impossible; not impossible implies possible.
 Because we could misunderstand “possible” and we might think possible in an impossible way; or if we think “not impossible” we might think “not at all.”
 So these two formulations are intended to help us to avoid the two extremes of positive affirmation of true existence, or nihilism (negating conventional existence).

-Alex: What does it mean, that voidness is a static phenomenon?
-Is that the question?
+What does it mean, that voidness is a static phenomenon?

 So your body, for example, is a form and it came into existence, it has a beginning, its continuum, it has an end – when it disintegrates and falls apart.
 So long as it exists, the fact of it not existing by its own power doesn’t change.
 It’s a fact about it.
 That fact is only valid so long as your body exists.
 If your body doesn’t exist any longer, you can’t speak of the voidness of the presently-happening body.
 You can speak of the voidness of the previously-happening body, or the no-longer-happening body, but not the presently-body or the not-yet-happening body.
 The voidness of your body is not affected by your age.
 It’s not affected by where you are, whether you’re in this room or that room.
 It’s a fact.
 It stays always the same.
 So that’s the meaning here of it being static.
 Okay?

-Participant: So does it mean that it is the only characteristic that doesn’t change over time?
+Does it mean that voidness is the only characteristic that doesn’t change over time?